marcusasar/Maven-Careers-Analysis/README.md

 # Maven Careers Project

 This data analysis project aims to provide high school seniors find career paths.
-A dashboard built for an upcoming round of schools visits.
+I created a dashboard that seniors can use to explore wage and employement trends and compare across industries.

 ### Data Sources

-US Labor Statistics: The primary dataset used for this project is [Data Folder](Data)
+US Labor Statistics: The primary dataset used for this project is [Data Folder](Data) file, containing detailed information for this analysis.